keras-team/keras-cv/README.md

 repository.
 Models may not be trained with the same parameters described in their original papers.
 Performance metrics for pre-trained weights can be found in the training history for each task.
 For example, see ImageNet classification training history for backbone models [here](examples/training/classification/imagenet/training_history.json).
 All results are reproducible using the training scripts in this repository.
+Pre-trained weights operate on images that have been rescaled using a simple `1/255` rescaling layer.

 ## Citing KerasCV